 Visitors Involved in MIT Research - Overall Principles and Exception Processes

 The physical campus is an asset that must be allocated in a way that best supports MIT’s mission while adhering to our principles and values.
-Decisions about who should have access to the physical MIT campus will be based on need in the context of accomplishing our mission, and will be grounded in principles of safety, equity, and transparency, as outlined by the Guiding Principles for MIT’s Campus Planning and Operations amid the COVID-19 Pandemic of the Legal-Ethical-Equity (LEE) committee.
-During Covid-19 phased recovery, MIT’s first priority is to enable our faculty, staff, postdocs, and students to have increased access to MIT campus in order to pursue their educational, research, and operational support activities as safely as possible.
-To maintain low building density to allow this to happen, visitor access to campus will be significantly limited and discouraged through the end of the calendar year 2020.
+Decisions about who should have access to the physical MIT campus will be based on relevance to our mission, and will be grounded in principles of safety, equity, and transparency, as outlined by the Guiding Principles for MIT’s Campus Planning and Operations amid the COVID-19 Pandemic of the Legal-Ethical-Equity (LEE) committee.
+During MIT’s phased recovery from Covid-19, a top priority for the Institute is to allow our faculty, staff, postdocs, and students increased access to campus in order to safely pursue their educational, research, and operational support activities.
+To maintain low building density while allowing these essential activities, visitor access to campus will continue to be significantly limited and discouraged until further notice.

 Criteria for Exception Consideration

-- A visitor must be required of MIT’s on-campus education and/or research activities.
+- A visitor must be required for MIT’s on-campus education and/or research activities.

 - A visitor needs to be able to be on campus to receive visiting appointment status.
 No remote visiting appointments will be approved.

 - The requesting department must be able to accommodate the visitor within the laboratory and office density allocation included in the research ramp-up plans without displacing MIT staff or students.

 - New appointments of visiting faculty, scholars, scientists, engineers, and affiliates will not be permitted during the fall 2020 or spring 2021 terms.
 No remote visiting appointments will be approved.